Skip to content

 Preference Component

 The Preference component allows scripts to store and retrieve persistent data.
-This can be used to save user preferences, configuration settings, or state information between script executions.
+This can be used to save state information, counters, or any small values that need to survive between script executions.

 Usage